prahladyeri/prahladyeri.github.io/_posts/2024-10-17-guide-to-foss-forums.md

    - **Why Join?**: Ideal for beginners, FreeCodeCamp allows users to discuss their learning journeys, contribute to open-source projects, and seek guidance from experienced developers.

 ### 10. **[Gitter](https://gitter.im)**
    - **Overview**: Gitter is an open-source chat platform designed for communities to discuss software development.
-It's commonly used for real-time collaboration within GitHub projects.
+It`s commonly used for real-time collaboration within GitHub projects.
    - **Why Join?**: Gitter offers focused discussions around specific open-source projects, helping users to engage directly with maintainers and contributors in a chat-like setting.

 ### 11. **[FOSSMint Forums](https://www.fossmint.com)**
    - **Overview**: FOSSMint is a platform focused on free and open-source software (FOSS) news and tutorials, and it offers community forums for in-depth discussions.
-   - **Why Join?**: It's an excellent resource for discovering lesser-known open-source tools and getting advice from a diverse and global FOSS community.
+   - **Why Join?**: It`s an excellent resource for discovering lesser-known open-source tools and getting advice from a diverse and global FOSS community.

 ### 12. **[Discourse Meta](https://meta.discourse.org)**
    - **Overview**: Discourse Meta is a community discussion platform built with Discourse.
-It's commonly used by open-source developers to discuss feature requests, bug reports, and project enhancements.
+It`s commonly used by open-source developers to discuss feature requests, bug reports, and project enhancements.
    - **Why Join?**: Many open-source projects use Discourse as their primary discussion forum, so joining allows you to engage directly with various project communities.

 ### 13. **[Hacker News](https://news.ycombinator.com)**